All GLP-1 medications from licensed 503A pharmacies Browse Products

 Benzodiazepines and other PRN (as-needed) medications may have slightly delayed onset due to slowed absorption.
 If you take these medications for acute anxiety or panic, be aware that they may take longer to start working.

 Lithium requires close monitoring.
 Weight loss and changes in fluid balance from GLP-1 treatment can affect lithium levels.
-Regular lithium level checks are essential if you take this medication.
+Regular lithium level checks are important if you take this medication.

 Weight Loss and Mental Health Medication Doses